-Sixty-one percent of short-form video viewers who were surveyed said they choose short-form videos to discover a new product or brand, while 57% choose long-form videos to go deep into a particular topic/type of content.8
+In Italy, 59% of short-form video viewers who were surveyed said they choose short-form videos to discover a new product or brand, while 59% choose long-form videos to go deep into a particular topic/type of content.8

 With YouTube, I can watch it on any device at any time because it has both short-form and long-form videos ...
-YouTube has almost got an infinite number of people making videos, so you can always find something that relates to you. ""
+YouTube has almost got an infinite number of people making videos, so you can always find something that relates to you. "" 9

-MALE.
-25-34
+MALE, 25-34